JohnSmith52247554/HydroSQL/README.md

 # HydroSQL

 HydroSQL is a lightweight relational database system that supports basic SQL (Structured Query Language) operations.
-It features a client-server architecture where the server can connected with multiple client at the same time.
+It features a client-server architecture where the server can connected with multiple clients at the same time.

 ## Getting Started
 ### Connect the Server